What Is Candor? Meaning, Definition, and Why It Matters in Call Centers

 You’re the leader, so take the lead

-Your behavior sets the tone for the entire team.
-Be open, honest, and approachable in your daily interactions.
 Show your team you aren’t afraid to make mistakes, never hide information, and share your expertise to help everyone learn.

 Build candor into performance reviews and evaluation feedback

-It’s important that you don't avoid unpleasant conversations or topics.
-Bite the bullet and deliver frank feedback—whether it’s positive or negative.
 This helps build rapport in the long run.
 Open and constructive feedback leads to better engagement and performance within your team.

 Have candid conversations with agents

-Just talk to your agents and engage in open and honest conversation; it’s a two-way street.
 Your agents should be allowed to be more candid, and their feedback can help you better understand your frontline operations and get fresh insights into customer needs and behaviors.

 Make it immediate and actionable

-Don’t wait until performance review time to tackle any issues.
 Offer employees immediate feedback on what you want to address while the issues are still fresh in the mind, and focus on the actions they need to take to improve.

-How to add candor to your coaching
+How to add candor to your coaching process

-Embracing candor—which means being open, honest, and sincere—is essential to creating trust, transparency, and truthfulness within your call center.
+Embracing candor - which means being open, honest, and sincere—is essential to creating trust, transparency, and truthfulness within your call center.
 Without it, agents will be isolated, afraid to speak their minds, and less receptive to feedback.

 So how can you use candor in your QA process?
 One way is through strengths-based coaching, where you can help agents meet their own goals while elevating your overall call center performance.

-Want to try strengths-based coaching in your contact center?
-Download our eBook and see how it can transform your QA process.
+Download our free eBook and see how it can transform your QA process.

 New call-to-action